mcclure/emily/doc/build.md

 You should be able to just install ocaml and opam from your package manager, and then run `opam install ocamlfind sedlex containers`.

-To build, this should be sufficient:
+To build, this should be sufficient (assuming everything above is installed:

     make

 The build product will be left in the "package" directory.

+# Optional builds

+Building a new version of the manpage from the Markdown file requires the presence of:

+- ruby -- I use 2.1.2p95, installed via MacPorts
+- ronn -- I use 0.7.3, installed via RubyGems

+You do not need to do this unless you edit [manpage.md](manpage.md).